 July 11, 2017

-Mary is an honors graduate of Mount Holyoke College and Georgetown University Law Center.
-Mary started her legal career at Montgomery, McCracken, Walker & Rhoads, LLP in Philadelphia, where she was an equity partner for twenty-two years, a vice chair of the Litigation Department, and a member of the Professional Responsibility Committee and Technology Committee.
+An honors graduate of Georgetown University Law Center and an honors graduate of Mount Holyoke College, Mary spent 31 years as a litigator at Montgomery McCracken Walker & Rhoads in Philadelphia, where she was an equity partner for 22 years, a vice chair of the Litigation Department, and a member of the Professional Responsibility and Technology Committees.